OneBitSoftware/Office365-SharePoint-Python-Flask-Sample/README.md

 ![](https://lh3.googleusercontent.com/-M3upxeCKBN0/VrnZDSHnDoI/AAAAAAAACaA/BF4CTeKlUMs/s426-Ic42/office365-python-app-vs-config.PNG)

 - Go to Python environments > your active python environment > execute "Install from requirements.txt".
-This will ensure all the required packages are installed.
+This will ensure that all the required Python packages are installed.

 ![](https://lh3.googleusercontent.com/-At6Smrxg9DQ/VrnZD6KMvfI/AAAAAAAACaM/gcgJUATPigE/s479-Ic42/office365-python-packages.png)

 ## Run the Office 365 Python Flask app sample ##
-When you run the sample you'll see title and login url.
+When you run the sample you'll see the title and login url.

 ![](https://lh3.googleusercontent.com/-GDdAcmYylZE/VrnZD8sVGwI/AAAAAAAACaI/1gB0jvULLBo/s438-Ic42/office365-python-app.PNG)

-Once you've logged on the Office 365 API will you will be redirected to the Python Flask home screen with the logged in user title and access token shown:
+Once you've clicked the sign-in link, the Office 365 API will go through the authentication handshake and the Python Flask home screen will reload with the logged in user title and access token displayed:

 ![](https://lh3.googleusercontent.com/-44rsAE2uGFQ/VrnZDdJAseI/AAAAAAAACaE/70N8UX8ErIk/s569-Ic42/office365-python-app-result.PNG)